 - A Human Exposure Insufficient Data (HEID) status indicates that there is not sufficient information/data to fully evaluate whether there are any current, complete unacceptable human exposure pathways at the site. - The Human Exposure Not Under Control (HENC) status indicates that sufficient data/information are available to support the evaluation that current, completed, or reasonably anticipated human exposure pathways exist and that they are unacceptable based on site-specific risk criteria. - The Human Exposure Under Control (HEUC) status means that sufficient data/information are available to support the evaluation that there are currently no completed or reasonably anticipated human exposure pathways that are unacceptable based on site-specific risk criteria.

 However, there may be additional physical construction work required and/or institutional controls need to be implemented to address long-term human health exposure, where all human exposure-related cleanup goals have yet to be met.

 There are two, elevated categories which constitute a "human exposures under control" determination.
 Sites evaluated as HEPR have achieved the Construction Completion (CC) status, remedies to human exposures are operating as intended, and engineering and/or institutional controls are in place and effective.
 However, one or more of the human exposure-related cleanup goals for the site have yet to be met.
 In addition to these elements, sites evaluated as HHPA have achieved all human exposure-related cleanup goal.
 Please note that a human exposure status of HEPR or HHPA are the only statuses sufficient for a site to use the SWRAU designation (see following slides).
 These two statuses are used internally and are publicly reported simply as "HEUC".
+There are templates for RPMs to use when writing your determinations.

-Insufficient Data to Determine Human Exposure (HEID) would apply primarily to sites that are in the initial phases of remedial investigation newly listed NPL sites or sites at which an investigation is underway to assess a new exposure pathway (e.g., vapor intrusion, emerging contaminants, etc.).
+in the initial phases of remedial investigation newly listed NPL sites or sites at which an investigation is underway to assess a new exposure pathway (e.g., vapor intrusion, emerging contaminants, etc.).
 In order to effectively evaluate for HE, Regions should have sufficient data, knowledge & information regarding:

-- A site's physical setting and how that contributes to human exposure.
+- 1. A site's physical setting and how that contributes to human exposure.

-- Exposed populations.
+- 2. Exposed populations.

-- Exposure pathways.
+- 3. Exposure pathways.

-- Estimates of exposure concentrations.
+- 4. Estimates of exposure concentrations.

-- Estimates of chemical intakes.
+- 5. Estimates of chemical intakes.